pchmelo/PFL_Project_1/README.md

    - Fill initial distances between directly connected cities

 2. **Main DP Loop**
-   - Process subsets of increasing sizes (2 to n)
+   - Process subsets of increasing sizes (3 to n)
    - For each subset size:
      - Generate all valid bitmasks representing that many cities
      - For each valid ending city in the subset:
-       - Try all possible previous cities
-       - Update minimum distance if a better path is found

-3. **Path Reconstruction**
-   - Start from the optimal final state
+       - Creates a new Subset without the ending city and search in DPMatrix for that subset.
+       - Calcule the minimum between all the possibilities of subset and update the DPMatrix with the new subset calculated

+3. **Find Min Path**
-   - Backtrack using the `nextCity` pointers
+   - Generate all candidates of minimum path  using the `nextCity` pointers to backtrack
-   - Reverse the path to get the correct order
+   - Reverse the path to get the correct order and add the starting city in the final of the path, if possivel

-...

-### Pseudocode

-### Time Complexity Analysis

-- Space Complexity: O(n * 2^n)
-  - Stores a value for each combination of:
-    - Visited cities subset (2^n possibilities)
-    - Current city (n possibilities)

-- Time Complexity: O(n^2 * 2^n)
-  - For each subset size (n iterations)
-  - For each valid subset of that size (approximately 2^n subsets)
-  - For each possible end city (n iterations)
-  - For each possible previous city (n iterations)
+   - From all the possivel solutions, search for the minimum one

 ### Key Functions